dkatz23238/pybotlib/README.md

 ## Quick Start

-To create an instance of an active RPA we must instantiate the my_RPA class.
+To create an instance of an active RPA we must instantiate the VirtualAgent class.
 The instance will be the central object in our workflow and process automation.

 ```
-human_resources_bot = my_RPA(bot_name="HR_bot", downloads_directory="timesheets")
+human_resources_bot = VirtualAgent(bot_name="HR_bot", downloads_directory="timesheets")
 human_resources_bot.create_log_file()
 human_resources_bot.initialize_driver()
 human_resources_bot.log("WebDriver Initiated")